Amin-MAG/My-Notes/Golang.md

 }
 ```

-Use `Background()` when you’re not reacting to anything and you don’t need the cancelation.
+Use `Background()` when you’re not reacting to anything and you don’t need the cancellation.

 ```go
 // To create one